rflynn/imgmin/README.md

 **What is the optimal quality setting for a given image with regard to filesize but still remain indistinguishable from the original?**

-The widely accepted answer, as formulated by the 'JPEG image compression FAQ':
+The widely accepted answer, as formulated by the 'JPEG image compression FAQ'[5]:

 **This setting will vary from one image to another.**